 Working Class Uyghurs

 There are also many working class Uyghurs who may own restaurants and gift shops or work as artists and craftsmen in touristy places.
 Their lives aren’t bad and most of them don’t get into trouble with the government. here’s a quick slideshow :

 Then there are really poor Uyghurs who live in slums.
 These are prime targets for recruitment by jihadists.
-Many of these Uyghur kids work on the streets and shine shoes or help their families with menial jobs like taking care of donkeys or other animals.
+Many of these Uyghur kids work on the streets and shine shoes or help their families with menial jobs like taking care of donkeys, camels etc.